ncborcherding/scRepertoire/index.md

 ## Please Cite

 We are working on submitting the scRepertoire v2 as a peer review article.
+For now, please cite scRepertoire using the doi from [Bioconductor](https://www.bioconductor.org/packages/release/bioc/html/scRepertoire.html).

+*Borcherding, N, Yang, Q, & Safina, K. (2024). scRepertoire v2: A toolkit for single-cell immune receptor profiling.
+DOI: 10.18129/B9.bioc.scRepertoire*

 ## Bug Reports/New Features